maximecb/noisecraft/README.md

 # NoiseCraft

-**NoiseCraft is a work in progress, and we are looking for contributors to help build and debug it**
+**NoiseCraft is a work in progress, and we are looking for contributors to help build and debug it :)**

 NoiseCraft is an open source, visual programming language and platform for sound synthesis and music making, with the goal of creating a community for